superlistapp/super_sliver_list/README.md

 `SuperSliverList` can, if needed, asynchronously precalculate extents for items.
 To enfore this, subclass `ExtentPrecalculationPolicy` and provide it to `SuperSliverList`:

-In this example the extents are precalculated for lists with less than 100 items:
+In this example the extents are eagerly precalculated for lists with less than 100 items:

 ```dart
 class MyPrecalculationPolicy extends ExtentPrecalculationPolicy {